 MSK-HQ acceptability was assessed using response rates and completeness of data by examining the normal distribution of MSK-HQ scores and floor and ceiling effects (<10% threshold).
 Complete case analyses were performed throughout the analyses for the MSK scores, with no imputation for missing values.
-A person-item map for a partial credit Rasch model was performed in order to build a hypothetical unidimensional line along which items and persons are located according to their difficulty and ability.(18)
+A person-item map for a partial credit Rasch model was performed in order to build a hypothetical unidimensional line along which items and persons are located according to their difficulty and ability.
+18

-The MSK-HQ items were tested for internal consistency using Cronbach's alpha to establish whether items may be treated as a single additive scale using both baseline and retest data.
-The Standard Error of the Mean (SEM) was calculated using SD $\times \sqrt{(1-R)}$ .
-(19)
+The MSK-HQ items were tested for internal consistency using Cronbach's α to establish whether items may be treated as a single additive scale using baseline and retest data.
+The SEM was calculated using SD $\times \sqrt{(1-R)}$.
+19

-To examine test retest reliability, between MSK-HQ scores at baseline and retest Kendall's coefficient of concordance (W) was calculated to examine individual item agreement,(20) and the Intra-class Correlation Coefficient (ICC - based on a two-way random effect, absolute agreement model) was used to test overall score agreement in the combined dataset and as a sensitivity analysis for each individual cohort.
-An ICC above 0.70 is considered acceptable/good.(21)
+To examine test-retest reliability between MSK-HQ scores at baseline and retest, Kendall's coefficient of concordance (W) was calculated to examine individual item agreement,20 and the intraclass correlation coefficient (ICC-based on a two-way random effect, absolute agreement model) was used to test overall score agreement in the combined data set and as a sensitivity analysis for each individual cohort.
+An ICC above 0.70 is considered acceptable/good.21

-To examine the convergent validity of the MSK-HQ against reference standard measures we used both Pearson and Spearman correlations between sum scores at baseline.(21) The a priori hypothesis was that the MSK-HQ total score (higher = better) would follow a similar response pattern to those on reference standard scales.
+To examine the convergent validity of the MSK-HQ against reference standard measures, we used Pearson's and Spearman's correlations between sum scores at baseline.
+The a priori hypothesis was that the MSK-HQ total score (higher=better) would follow a similar response pattern to those on reference standard scales.

-The sample size for each validation cohort was calculated from the minimum number of patients recommended to investigate MSK-HQ test retest reliability among a conservatively estimated 30% reporting stable symptoms.
-Using the Donner & Eliasziw(22) approach for estimating sample size for reliability testing we calculated that 102 people were needed for the physiotherapy cohort and orthopaedic cohorts combined, to detect a minimum acceptable ICC of 0.70, assuming a true ICC of 0.80, with a power of 80% and 5% significance level.
+The sample size for each validation cohort was calculated from the minimum number of patients recommended to investigate MSK-HQ test-retest reliability among a conservatively estimated 30% reporting stable symptoms.
+Using the Donner and Eliasziw22 approach for estimating sample size for reliability testing, we calculated that 102 people were needed for the physiotherapy cohort and orthopaedic cohorts combined, to detect a minimum acceptable ICC of 0.70, assuming a true ICC of 0.80, with a power of 80% and 5% significance level.

-All analyses were conducted in STATA/IC v14 (StataCorp LP., 2015), SPSS v22 (IBM Corp., 2013) and Statistical software-R v3.2.2 (The R Foundation for Statistics, 2015).
+All analyses were conducted in STATA/IC V.14 (StataCorp LP., 2015), SPSS V.22 (IBM Corp, 2013) and Statistical software-R V.3.2.2 (The R Foundation for Statistics, 2015).